Soft body simulation with HXPBD

 To perform collisions, constraints are created every frame between the particles from one body and the triangles (3 particles) of another body, pulling them apart to prevent penetration.

-If you want to read the paper to have a more detailled explanation, you can get the paper here [Müller et al. 2007].
+If you want to read the paper to have a more detailed explanation, you can get the paper here [Müller et al. 2007].

 Motivation